Recommendations of A Grove, Again

 • Michael C. O'Day: A Grove, Again

 If you know and love Vince Gatton's work, then you're familiar with a very particular, beautiful sort of mounting dread - of wondering when the spell of poetic, perfectly realized daily life is going to be shattered by the Horrible Thing that's lurking around the corner.
-In A GROVE, AGAIN, Gatton has a story and theatrical perform that perfectly fits his puzzle box style, all in service of a gut-wrenching tale of a family caught in a never-ending loop of putting itself back together again after tragedy.
+In A GROVE, AGAIN, Gatton has a story and theatrical structure that perfectly fits his puzzle box style, all in service of a gut-wrenching tale of a family caught in a never-ending loop of putting itself back together again after tragedy.
 Remarkable as always!

 If you know and love Vince Gatton's work, then you're familiar with a very particular, beautiful sort of mounting dread - of wondering when the spell of poetic, perfectly realized daily life is going to be shattered by the Horrible Thing that's lurking around the corner.
-In A GROVE, AGAIN, Gatton has a story and theatrical perform that perfectly fits his puzzle box style, all in service of a gut-wrenching tale of a family caught in a never-ending loop of putting itself back together again after tragedy.
+In A GROVE, AGAIN, Gatton has a story and theatrical structure that perfectly fits his puzzle box style, all in service of a gut-wrenching tale of a family caught in a never-ending loop of putting itself back together again after tragedy.
 Remarkable as always!

 • Aly Kantor: A Grove, Again